Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 The humble U-Bolt.
 We use them in so many places in industry and for DIY projects.
 They are on most trailer axles, and often on cranes and other tools as well.
-There is just no substitute when you want to fasten something on a round pipe or bar.
+There is no good substitute when you want to fasten something on a round pipe or bar, or want an adjustable connection.
 U-Bolts are so simple, yet so useful.

 I Found The U-Bolt Store